Felix-Nilsson/gpt-internship/README.md

 ## 📋 Description

-Sahlgrenska AI Hjälp is designed with two users in mind:
+Sahlgrenska AI Hjälp is designed with three users in mind:

 * Medical Staff: doctors, nurses
 * Patients, caretakers of patients
 * Anonymous Users

-Currently these come in the form of just doctors and patients, with the difference being that a patient has access to a single directory of documents, their own, whereas doctors can access a list of patients documents.
+Medical staff (currently just doctors) and patients require a login, with the difference being that a patient has access to a single directory of documents, their own, whereas doctors can access a list of patients documents.
 In addition to this doctors can use a chatbot which has access administrative documents, like contact information and roles within different departments.

 The anonymous users can access a single chatbot, designed to take general health questions and find information on selected websites using agents from LangChain.